santiblanko/santiblanko/README.md

 ## Databases

-- **MongoDB Atlas & MySQL:** Proficient in managing MongoDB Atlas and MySQL databases.
+- **MongoDB Atlas & MongoDB:** Proficient in managing MongoDB Atlas and standalone MongoDB databases.

+- **MySQL:** Experienced in MySQL database administration.

+- **PostgreSQL:** Skilled in PostgreSQL database management.

 I am passionate about learning and staying up-to-date with the latest technologies.
 Feel free to reach out if you have any questions or interesting projects in mind.